bquezadag/bquezadag/README.md

 <p align="left">🔭 I’m a student of Computer Engineering and Informatics at Universidad Andrés Bello, currently in my final year.
 At 21 years old, I stand out for my flexibility and organization, skills that allow me to effectively lead projects and collaborate in team environments.

 💻 I’m passionate about technology and constantly driven to explore new tools and frameworks.
-With experience in full stack development, I enjoy working on diverse projects that challenge my technical knowledge.

 📚 In my free time, I work on personal coding projects, focus on learning new programming languages and tools, and am always looking for new opportunities to grow and contribute to the tech world.